dsass1/stat202_instructors_guide/README.md

-# intro_spatial
+# Instructor's Guide: STAT 202

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of intro_spatial is to ...
+The goal of ...